-I not regulators should be able to choose the public investments that are right for me and my family.
+Not regulators-I should be able to choose the public investment that are right for me and mine family.
 Public investments should be available to all of the public, not just the privileged.
-I shouldn't have to go through any special process like passing a test before I can invest in public securities.
-I am more than capable of understanding my investments and their risks and I do not
+I do not have to go thru any special process like passing an exam before I can buy public securities.
+I am capable of understanding mine investments and their risks.
+I do not need terrible mesures, imposed on

 To whom it may concern.